einar-io/rust/README.md

-# Update 2024-09-26

-This repository is under renovation.
-Come back later for updates.

 # Codespaces Rust Starter 2024

 This project is a generic starter for developers to use in Codespaces that includes basic system tools and extensions.